 - Not providing adequate farm land information in the application

-Section 6 of the Overseas Investment Act 2005 defines farm land as land that is used exclusively or principally for agricultural, horticultural or pastoral purposes, or for the keeping of bees, poultry or livestock.
+Section 6 of the Overseas Investment Act 2005 defines farm land as land (other than residential (but not otherwise sensitive) land) that is used exclusively or principally for agricultural, horticultural or pastoral purposes, or for the keeping of bees, poultry or livestock.

 - It includes a wide range of land uses - from common sheep and beef cattle farms for example, through to nuts, fruit and flowers.